 We submitted a Biologics License Application, or BLA, to the FDA in August 2020 for radiolabeled 131I-omburtamab for central nervous system, or CNS, leptomeningeal metastases, or LM, from NB, and received a Refusal to File letter from the FDA in October 2020.
-We held a Type B meeting with the FDA in June 2021.
-At the meeting available data from external historical control groups and plans for statistical analyses to compare such data with the data from Study 03-133 were discussed.
-We have agreed to provide the FDA with additional detailed data and the statistical analysis plan, or SAP, and we anticipate being able to do so during the third quarter of 2021.
-Upon receiving the FDA's feedback on these items, we plan to move forward and request a pre-BLA meeting with the FDA.
-Subject to timing of and positive feedback at such pre-BLA meeting, we aim to initiate rolling resubmission of the omburtamab BLA by the end of 2021.
+We held a Type B meeting with the FDA in September 2021, and have requested a pre-BLA meeting with the FDA.
+Subject to timing of and positive feedback at such pre-BLA meeting, we aim to initiate resubmission of the omburtamab BLA shortly thereafter, and to complete the submission during the course of the first quarter 2022.
 We plan to commercialize omburtamab as soon as possible after obtaining FDA approval, if such approval occurs.